HowTo: Node Red - Create a user interface with dashboard nodes

 The notification node allows you to display notifications on the open dashboard.
 This can be displayed as information on the edge or centered in the middle of the screen including a confirmation button.

-In the settings window of the notification node you can set the position of the notification field under “Layout”.
-There is, among other things, the “OK/Cancel Dialog” option, which allows you to equip the notification with two buttons.
+In the settings window of the notification node, you can set the position of the notification field under "Layout".
+Among other things, there is the option "OK/Cancel Dialog", which allows you to equip the notification with two buttons.
 These must then be confirmed by the user.
-This way you can be sure that the user has definitely noticed the message.
-To do this, you can specify what should be on the “Confirm” and “Cancel” buttons under “Default action label” and “Secondary action label”.
+This way you can be sure that the user has definitely noticed the notification.
+To do this, you can specify under "Default action label" and "Secondary action label" what should appear on the "Confirm" and "Cancel" buttons.

-In addition to the notification variant that the user has to confirm, there is also the option to only display the notification as a notice.
-To do this, select “Top Right” under “Layout”, for example.
-If you then send a notification to the node, it will be displayed in the upper right corner and will automatically disappear after a few seconds.
+In addition to the notification variant that the user must confirm, there is also the option of displaying the notification only as a hint.
+To do this, select "Top Right" under "Layout", for example.
+If you then send a notification to the node, it is displayed in the top right-hand corner and disappears again automatically after a few seconds.

 View of a notification that needs to be confirmed in order to make it disappear again.